aragon/flock/teams/Vocdoni/August2019-January2020.md

 The user then submits the LRS- or ZK-Snark verified vote to a Gateway, which using PSS forwards it to a Relay.

 When a relay receives a vote package, it first validates the external payload and then groups it with other vote packages.
-Once enough votes are ready, it pins the vote data to swarm and then registers the batch to the blockchain.
+Once enough votes are ready, the relay pins the block of verified votes to an ephemeral blockchain.

 After a process ends, the organizer publishes a private key to decrypt the submitted vote packages.
 From this moment, any node on the network can start counting and validating votes.
+Each vote package pertaining to that process is retrieved from the ephemeral blockchain and tallied, and then a final result is pinned to the Ethereum main net.
+The ephemeral blockchain is *never* deleted unless the official vote result on Ethereum matches the consensus of the ephemeral blockchain nodes.

 # Deliverables